polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 -   Microsoft Azure subscription

-## Exercise 1: Create Azure Stack Deployment Taxonomy for Tenets
+## Exercise 1: Create Azure Stack Deployment Taxonomy for Tenants

 In this exercise, you will create the subscriptions, offers, and plans that will be used by your Azure Stack tenants.